 Now the LORD spoke to Moses and Aaron in the land of Egypt, saying, “This month shall be your beginning of months; it shall be the first month of the year to you.”
 Exodus 12:1-2 NKJV

 Once the biblical calendar was in place, each month began with a new moon.
-From the new moon, the days were counted to mark the start of the holy day.
+From the new moon, the days are counted to mark the start of the holy day.
 Each biblical holiday began and ended at sunset.

 Then the LORD spoke to Moses, saying, “Speak to the children of Israel, saying: ‘In the seventh month, on the first day of the month’” Leviticus 23:23-24 NKJV